vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 - Load the accepted market proposals.
 If the enactment date is in the past then set the enactment date to `now + net_param_min_enact` (so that opening auction can take place) and status to pending.
 - Replay events from bridged chains
   - Concerning bridges used to deposit collateral for trading, replay from the last block specified in the checkpoint and reload the pending deposits from the checkpoint so the network can start again to confirm these events.
-  - Concerning the staking bridges, all balances will be reconcilied using the staking events from the checkpoint, up to the last seen block store as part of the checkpoint, then apply again the delegations to the validators.
+  - Concerning the staking bridges, all balances will be reconciled using the staking events from the checkpoint, up to the last seen block store as part of the checkpoint, then apply again the delegations to the validators.

 There should be a tool to extract all assets from the restore file so that they can be added to genesis block manually, should the validators so desire.

-## Restoring balancs
+## Restoring balances

 - Participants need access to funds after network ends.
 This will be facilitated by using restoration of balances to allow participants to withdraw or continue to trade with funds during the next iteration of the chain.